ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Component:
 : The generalization of the hardware component definition to include other inventory objects which can be managed, from an inventory perspective, like hardware components.

+Card:
+: A pluggable equipment with a particular structural format and dimensions which can be inserted into one or more slots (or sub-slots).
+A card can have spaces to take other cards (called sub-slots).
+: Elsewhere, a card can be called board, module, circuit pack, etc..

 Slot:
-: A holder of the board.

-Board/Card:
-: A pluggable equipment can be inserted into one or several slots (or sub-slots) and can afford a specific transmission function independently.
+: A space in a chassis that can be equipped with one card, which may be chosen from a limited range of types of cards.
+A slot can be subdivided into smaller spaces (called sub-slots).

+Physical interface:
+: An interface associated to a physical port.
+A physical interface is always in the lowest layer of the interface stack.

+Logical interface:
+: An interface which is not associated to a physical port.

+> Editors' Note: check whether the definitions of physical and logical interfaces can be replaced by a normative reference to {{!RFC8343}}

 Breakout Port:
 : A port is usually associated with a single physical interface.
 A breakout port is a port which is broken down and associated into multiple physical interfaces.
 Those physical interfaces can have the same or different speeds and the same or different number of breakout channels.